p5.js š¤ q5.js

 As you may know, p5.js has a new project leader: Kit Kuksenok!

-Iām also no longer marketing q5 as āthe sequel to p5ā, but more accurately as an alternative thatās optimized for interactive art.
-Of course I hope that q5ās beginner friendly API will appeal to the existing p5 user base, but my main aim with this project is to attract a broader audience of game developers when q5 is paired with the upcoming q5play game engine.
+Iām no longer marketing q5 as āthe sequel to p5ā, but more accurately as an alternative thatās optimized for interactive art and games, when paired with the upcoming q5play game engine.

 Finishing q5 v3